 Every year, the BPF receives a number of original, never-produced plays by people who have lived in Maryland or Washington, DC.
-Plays are accepted for a current season from April 1 through July 31.
+Plays are accepted for a current season from March 1 through May 31.
+A maximum of 85 plays will be accepted.
 For details on how to submit a play to the Festival, please read our submission guidelines.

 Phase II: Review

 Submitted plays are read and reviewed by members of the Baltimore theater community as well as representatives of the BPF's producing theatre companies.
 We make every attempt to garner at least three evaluations for every script submitted.
 The evaluations are returned to the playwright after our producing theaters select scripts for production.
 See our guidelines for review.

 Phase III: Public Readings

 Those plays reviewed and evaluated as "Ready for Reading" are qualified for a public reading, usually held at one of our member theaters.
 The BPF supplies a director or will use a director suggested by the playwright, and works out a suitable date with the playwright and director.
 The director then recruits local actors for the reading.

 The playwright must attend the public reading and supply scripts for the actors.
 Following the reading, the playwright receives feedback from the audience, actors, and director.
 Public readings occur between November and March, weather permitting.
 Most readings are Saturday (11am - 3pm) of two full-length plays or some number of one acts.
 Generally, scripts are selected two weeks before a reading so that scripts receiving evaluations late in the process are given a fair shot at a public reading.